xtophd/RHEL8-Workshop/documentation/appstream-yum.md

 To switch to 9.6, let's run:

 ~~~
-dnf module install postgresql:9.6/server
+yum module install postgresql:9.6/server
 ~~~

 This removes 10.6-1 and installs:

 9.6.10-1.module+el8+2470+d1bafa0e

-Looking at dnf module list again, we see:
+Looking at yum module list again, we see:

 ~~~
 postgresql           10 [d]      client, server [d]          PostgreSQL server and client module